 Interface for Galleries

 The gallery-style layout is better suited for software with a primary emphasis on pictures or photographs.
-The gallery interface may also be inserted into app sub-pages or act as the app’s main tab, such as in an eCommerce app or a content-delivery programme like Streaming services.
+The gallery interface may also be inserted into app sub-pages or act as the app’s main tab, such as in an eCommerce app or a content-delivery program like Streaming services.

 Map-Based User Interface